-At all gatherings of the children ministry, things are put in place to ensure that children are secured and the place is secured.
+At all gatherings of the children ministry, are held in rooms that are safe and secure at all times, with appropriate fire exits.

 Although there are no specified adult / child ratios for each group session, we will however aim to ensure that a safe level of adult / child ratio is maintained at all times taking into consideration the age group, the activity and specific needs of attending children.
 There is however a required minimum level of 3 servers per group /session (of which only 1 can be aged 16 and under) to enable safe toilet runs.